 Musk maintained his stance, making a distinction between legitimate and illegal immigration.
 His reliance on highly qualified foreign workers is demonstrated by the 724 H-1B visas that his business, Tesla, has obtained this year.

 Although Trump restricted H-1B visas during his first term, he now supports the program.
-He lauded the visa system in an interview, pointing to his own companies' usage of it.
+He lauded the visa system in an interview, citing his own company’s use of it.
 He stands in opposition to the immigration hardliners in his team because of this backing, but it also puts him in line with Musk and other tech titans.

 H-1B visas are crucial to the tech sector’s efforts to fill talent shortages.
 The program’s detractors claim it decreases American workers’ salaries.